 Only map charts are supported.

 Text can clarify what you're showing on dashboards or act as a note to your viewer.
-Text panels provide the flexibility to create Text Panels to display descriptive text, and Title Panels to display above Data Panels.
+Text panels provide the flexibility to display descriptive text in or above other panels.

-Title Panels are displayed in the same size and font.
-Text Panels are styled using Markdown syntax, meaning that you can control the size and weight of the text.
+Titles are displayed in the same size and font.
+Text is styled using Markdown syntax, meaning that you can control the size and weight of the text.
 Not all Markdown syntax options are supported; see Markdown Syntax.

-There's no limit to the number of Text or Title Panels you can add to Dashboards.
+There's no limit to the number of Text Panels you can add to Dashboards.
 These types of Panels don't count against the quota in Sumo Logic Free accounts.

 To add a Text Panel: